marcelog/elixir_authorizenet/README.md

 ## Making transactions

-Let's see a crude example of **all** the things you can use and combine (be advised that this is a long example but you only need to use the combinations that suit your needs):
+Let's see a crude example of **all** the things you can use and combine (be advised that this is a long example but most of the stuff is optional, and in the end you only need to use the combinations that suit your needs):

 ```elixir